hazelcast/hazelcast-cpp-client/README.md

     - `CACHE_ON_UPDATE`: Updates the Near Cache entry on mutation.
 After the mutative call to the member completes but before the put returns to the caller, the Near Cache entry is updated.
 So a remove will remove it and one of the put methods will update it to the new value.
 Until the update/remove operation completes, the entry's old value can still be read from the Near Cache.
 But before the call completes the Near Cache entry is updated.
 Any threads reading the key after this point will read the new entry.
 If the mutative operation was a remove, the key will no longer exist in the cache, both the Near Cache and the original copy in the member.
 The member will initiate an invalidate event to any other Near Caches, however the caller Near Cache is not invalidated as it already has the new value.
 This setting also provides read-your-writes consistency.

 #### 7.8.2.2.
 Near Cache Example for Map
 The following is an example configuration for a Near Cache defined in the `mostlyReadMap` map.
-According to this configuration, the entries are stored as `object`'s in this Near Cache and eviction starts when the count of entries reaches `5000`; entries are evicted based on the `lru` (Least Recently Used) policy.
+According to this configuration, the entries are stored as `OBJECT`'s in this Near Cache and eviction starts when the count of entries reaches `5000`; entries are evicted based on the `LRU` (Least Recently Used) policy.
 In addition, when an entry is updated or removed on the member side, it is eventually evicted on the client side.
 ```C++
     boost::shared_ptr<config::NearCacheConfig<int, std::string> > nearCacheConfig(
             new config::NearCacheConfig<int, std::string>("mostlyReadMap", config::OBJECT));